Italian Social Republic: Diplomatic recognition

-The RSI was recognized as the legitimate government of Italy by Germany, Japan, Bulgaria, Romania, Hungary and Thailand; it was also recognised by puppet and client States of the Axis, such as the Independent State of Croatia, the Slovak Republic, the Reorganised National Government of the Republic of China and the Empire of Manchuria.
+The RSI was recognized as the legitimate government of Italy by Germany, Japan, Bulgaria, Romania, Hungary and Thailand; it was also recognised by puppet and client States of the Axis, such as the Independent State of Croatia, the Slovak Republic, the Reorganised National Government of the Republic of China and Manchukuo.

 Finland and Vichy France, despite being in the Axis orbit, did not recognise the RSI.
 Even otherwise sympathetic States such as Spain or Portugal refused to establish formal diplomatic relations with the RSI.
 The Holy See did not recognise the RSI.